DuanTranHuy/EthereumCasts/README.md

 # EthereumCasts
-Install Meta Mask extension  and back up mnemonic phrase
+Install Meta Mask extension and back up mnemonic phrases

 Create an infura account you will receive email with content like this:

 Main Ethereum Network
 https://mainnet.infura.io/80TKZpSSBLW5cSaIWoK1